Cooking with Kids

 Here are some recipes for healthful lunchbox fare.
 They’re easy to fix and won’t take you all morning.
 In fact, many can be made ahead of time in preparation for the week.
 Be sure to make enough for any adults in your family who are toting lunches, too!

-No lunchbox repertoire is complete without the occasional chocolate chip cookie!
+Almond Cacao No-Bake Energy Balls — No lunchbox repertoire is complete without the occasional cookie!

 Involve the whole family in both the shopping and the preparation for lunches – they’ll become more invested in the movement towards greener, more nutritious lunches and more apt to enjoy and appreciate the results.